Skip to content

 String length username: str = Field(min_length=3) String must be at least 3 chars

-4. The errors are sent back to the LLM for a retry
+4. Smart Retry: On failure, errors are sent back to the LLM with context

 from pydantic import BaseModel, Field